Patrick Roy: Colorado Avalanche (1996–2003)

 In the 1995–96 season, after his mid-season trade from the Canadiens, Roy helped the Avalanche win their first Stanley Cup in their first season after moving from Quebec.
 He was a runner-up for the Vezina Trophy to Jim Carey.

-In the 1996 Western Conference Semi-finals against the Chicago Blackhawks, Jeremy Roenick was stopped by Roy on a breakaway during overtime in Game 4, while apparently being hauled down by Avalanche defenceman Sandis Ozolinsh.
+In the 1996 Western Conference semifinals against the Chicago Blackhawks, Jeremy Roenick was stopped by Roy on a breakaway during overtime in game four, while being hauled down by Avalanche defenceman Sandis Ozolinsh.
 The referee did not call for a penalty shot on the play and the Avalanche won in triple overtime on Joe Sakic's game-winning goal.
-Two days prior, Roenick had scored on an unchallenged breakaway to tie the game and send it to overtime, and the Blackhawks ended up winning Game 3.
-After Game 4, Roenick told the media, "It should have been a penalty shot, there's no doubt about it.
+Two days prior, Roenick had scored on an unchallenged breakaway to tie the game and send it to overtime, and the Blackhawks ended up winning game three.
+After game four, Roenick told the media, "It should have been a penalty shot, there's no doubt about it.
 I like Patrick's quote that he would've stopped me.
-I'd just want to know where he was in Game 3, probably getting his jock out of the rafters in the United Center maybe."
+I'd just want to know where he was in game three, probably getting his jock out of the rafters in the United Center maybe."
 Roy retorted with: "I can't really hear what Jeremy says, because I've got my two Stanley Cup rings plugging my ears."
 Roy and the Avalanche beat the Blackhawks in six games and went on to win the Stanley Cup.

 Roy was a large part of the Avalanche–Red Wings rivalry, which also involved players Adam Foote and Brendan Shanahan, among others.
 The Avalanche and Red Wings met in the playoffs five times from 1996 to 2002, with the Avs winning in 1996, 1999, and 2000.
-The heated competition between teams is linked to the 11–1 Montreal loss to Detroit that precipitated Roy's mid-season trade to Colorado in December 1995, and in that season's 1996 Conference Finals Roy helped his new team eliminate first-place Detroit.
-During the Avalanche–Red Wings brawl in 1997, he fought Wings' goaltender Mike Vernon.
+The heated competition between teams is linked to the 11–1 Montreal loss to Detroit that precipitated Roy's midseason trade to Colorado in December 1995, and in that season's 1996 conference finals Roy helped his new team eliminate first-place Detroit.
+During the Avalanche–Red Wings brawl in 1997, he fought the Wings' goaltender Mike Vernon.
 The next season, he fought another Red Wings goaltender, Chris Osgood.
-In what would be Roy's final playoff meeting with Detroit, he was pulled after allowing six goals in Game 7 of the 2002 Western Conference Finals, a game Detroit won 7–0 to advance to the Stanley Cup Finals.
+In what would be Roy's final playoff meeting with Detroit, he was pulled after allowing six goals in game seven of the 2002 Western Conference finals, a game Detroit won 7–0 to advance to the Stanley Cup Final.